Uruguay’s 1st socialist president, Tabaré Vázquez, dies

 But he also managed to maintain good relations with Republican U.S. President George W. Bush, sometimes to the frustration of his own backers.

-The tall and trim son of an oil worker, Vázquez was born in the working class La Teja neighborhood of Montevideo and went on to achieve a medical degree.
+The tall and trim son of an oil worker, Vázquez was born in a tin-roofed shack in the working class La Teja neighborhood of Montevideo, where he later served as head of a local soccer team that went on to win the national championship.

+As a youth, he sold newspapers, worked as a carpenter and installed windows.
+He excelled in medical school and opted for a career as an oncologist after a six-year period in which a sister, brother and his father died of cancer.

+After achieving a medical degree, he opened a clinic in a poor neighborhood at a time when quality health care was hard to find for the poor.

+He won election as mayor of the capital, Montevideo, in 1989 and was known for an approach to leftist politics that stressed the problems of peoples’ lives rather than doctrinaire talking points.

-Vázquez often said that he chose to become an oncologist after his parents and a sister died from cancer, and he continued to practice one day a week during his term as Montevideo mayor and later during his first term as president.
+He was a “straightforward type” who “knew where he came fron,” said Gerardo Caetano, a local historian.
+“He got bored in political meetings,” but kept up his medical practice after becoming a public official, continuing to work one day a week even during his first term as president.

-During that first term, he championed some of the world’s strictest tobacco regulations.
+During that first term, as president he championed some of the world’s strictest tobacco regulations.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.